 yet.
 That would be ugly and potentially hurtful to set a global variable.
 What

-if (should not) the application has a Version
+if (should not) the application has a Version variable for a totally

 different purpose?